neonwatty/gradio-github-runner/README.md

 - Open the app in your browser (locally or on Spaces).
 - Fill in the GitHub repo URL, registry token, image name, username, and select the registry.
 - Click "Build and Push Image" to start the process and view the logs in real time.
+- Create your registry token
+  - for GHCR, go to https://github.com/settings/tokens
+  - for Docker Hub, go to https://hub.docker.com/settings/security

 ### MCP Client (e.g., Cursor IDE, Claude Desktop)